appearin/policy/privacy-policy.md

 > to assist you with your support inquiries, we may also process the data on
 > the basis that it is necessary to performing the contract we entered into
 > with you, at your request (our Terms of Service), cf. GDPR art.
 6 (1) item b.
+> For instance, if you are on a version of the Service with assigned quotas,
+> we will use usage data to calculate aggregated consumption information,
-> When we process the data for security purposes, we do so also on the basis
+> cf. GDPR art.
+6 (1) item b.
+When we process the data for security purposes, we do so also on the basis
 > of our legal obligation, cf. GDPR art.
 6(1) item c, in particular our
 > obligation to keep personal data secure.
 If you consent, cf. GDPR art.
 6 (1)
 > item a, to receiving tips on how to get more out of Whereby, we will process